JavaMoney/javamoney-examples/web/javamoney-payment-cdi-event/README.md

 Build and Deploy the Example
 -------------------------

 _NOTE: The following build command assumes you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
-See [Build and Deploy the Quickstarts](../README.md#buildanddeploy) for complete instructions and additional options._
+See [Build and Deploy the Example](../README.md#buildanddeploy) for complete instructions and additional options._

-1. Make sure you have started the JBoss Server as described above.
+1. Make sure you have started the Wildfly Server as described above.
-2. Open a command line and navigate to the root directory of this quickstart.
+2. Open a command line and navigate to the root directory of this example.
 3. Type this command to build and deploy the archive:

         mvn clean package jboss-as:deploy